 The equipment covered in this standard is used for determination of water content-dry density relation of soil in accordance with IS 2720 (Part 7) : 1980 ‘Methods of test for soils: Part 7 Determination of water content-dry density relation using light compaction (second revision)’ and IS 2720 (Part 8) : 1983 ‘Methods of test for soils: Part 8 Determination of water content-dry density relation using heavy compaction (second revision)’.

 This standard was first published in 1980.
-The present revision has been taken up with a view to incorporate the modifications found necessary as a result of experience gained in the use of this standard.
-Also, in this revision, the standard has been brought into latest style and format of Indian Standards, and references to Indian Standards, wherever applicable have been updated.
+The revision has been taken up with a view to incorporate the modifications found necessary as a result of experience gained in the use of this standard.
+Also, in this revision, the standard has been brought into latest style and format of Indian Standards as well as references to Indian Standards, wherever applicable have been updated.
 The other major modifications incorporated in this revision of the standard are given below:

-Mechanical compaction rammers, both light and heavy, have been included along with necessary modifications in the clause for manual compaction rammers.
+Mechanical compaction rammers, both light and heavy, have been included along with necessary modifications in the clause for manual compaction rammers;

-Correct Indian Standard for forging quality mild steel has been referred.
+Correct Indian Standard for forging quality mild steel has been referred;

-Marking clause has been updated to also indicate manual or mechanical type of compaction rammer.
+Marking clause has been updated to also indicate manual or mechanical type of compaction rammer; and